DonaldMbara/Link-Online-Tutoring-App-/README.md

 The Scrum Master: Mongezi @sweetmoh

 USER STORIES
--As a new user, I can signup to Link
+- As a new user, I can signup to Link
--As an authenticated user, I can log in to use Link -As an authenticated user, I can request for a tutor -As an authenticated user, I can talk to my tutor in private for meet ups -As an authenticated user, I can be able to pay a tutor after offering services on the app -As an authenticated user, I can be able to filter my course and post questions
+- As an authenticated user, I can log in to use Link
+- As an authenticated user, I can request for a tutor
+- As an authenticated user, I can talk to my tutor in private for meet ups
+- As an authenticated user, I can be able to pay a tutor after offering services on the app
+- As an authenticated user, I can be able to filter my course and post questions
 - As an authenticated user, I can be able to vote answers offered by tutors

--As an authenticated tutor, I can be able to setup meetings -As an authenticated tutor, I can be able to answer questions -As an authenticated tutor, I can get paid after offering a service
+- As an authenticated tutor, I can be able to setup meetings
+- As an authenticated tutor, I can be able to answer questions
+- As an authenticated tutor, I can get paid after offering a service